rosshpayne/ODTM/README.md

     4. Restart the operation using the SQL from step 1.

-         DOM will automatically run tasks 4,5,6 and 7
+         DOM will automatically run the remaining tasks 4,5,6 and 7

 * The DOM architecture: